DavidCoteFun/WebScraping/README.md

 # WebScraping

-Place-holder for quick and dirty web scraping.
+Place-holder for quick web scraping.
+Text alerts by iMessage.